nielsdelestinne/niedel.be/who.markdown

 - Webpack as module bundler
 - Coffee without milk

-> I'm a true believer of software craftsmanship and the eXtreme Programming practices.
-I always strive to write readable, flexible and simple code that is properly tested.
-> I Aim to create maintainable and flexible applications in team & embrace continuous learning.
+> A full-stack software developer and tech lead with active professional knowledge on Java, Angular and both of their entire ecosystems.
+A true believer of software craftsmanship and the eXtreme Programming practices.
+Strives to write readable, flexible and simple code that is properly tested.
+Aims to create maintainable and flexible applications in team.
+Embraces and enjoys continuous learning.
+Coaches and tries to inspire.
+Considers both operational as non-operational requirements in his designs.
+Creative and friendly.

 When I'm programming in my free time, I like to dabble with different languages, frameworks & technologies which I apply on pet projects that almost never see light of day...
 But, as long as I have fun doing so, I'm doing it right.